Frequently Asked Questions

 Inheritances received while on Medicaid may affect eligibility and may need to be spent down or managed carefully to maintain benefits.
 Depending on the specific situation, special needs trusts may be a way as not to require a spend down.
 Also, there are ways a Medicaid recipient’s spouse can keep the inheritance.

 Alternatives to Medicaid for covering long-term care costs may include long-term care insurance, veterans’ benefits, and personal savings.
 It is not common, but some fraternal organizations may also offer financial assistance for members.
-If a nursing home resident has been a long-time member of an organization, such as the Masons, they may inquire
+If a nursing home resident has been a long-time member of an organization, such as the Masons, they may inquire.
+For a deeper understanding of how to plan and pay for care, explore Securing Your Legacy: A Guide to Financing Long-Term Care and Choosing the Best Nursing Home in Kansas City.

 Yes, having long-term care insurance does not disqualify you from applying for Medicaid.
 It may affect the timing and coordination of benefits, but Medicaid is still possible.